|1.||Action required at the time of an incident||Immediately|

 Office of the Solicitor-General

-The Office of the Solicitor-General will arrange for external legal assistance if it determines, in consultation with the agency, that it is required.
+The Office of the Solicitor-General will arrange for external legal assistance, in consultation with the agency, if it determines that it is required.